cerenennice/dsa210/README.md

 By examining these trends, this analysis aims to enhance the understanding of family entertainment routines and preferences.

 ## **Hypothesis Testing**
-**•**Null Hypothesis (H₀): The average viewing time on weekends is equal to the average viewing time on weekdays.
+- Null Hypothesis (H₀): The average viewing time on weekends is equal to the average viewing time on weekdays.
-**•**Alternative Hypothesis (H₁): The average viewing time on weekends is different from the average viewing time on weekdays.
+- Alternative Hypothesis (H₁): The average viewing time on weekends is different from the average viewing time on weekdays.
-• Null Hypothesis (H₀): The average viewing time in winter is equal to the average viewing time in summer.
+- Null Hypothesis (H₀): The average viewing time in winter is equal to the average viewing time in summer.
-• Alternative Hypothesis (H₁): The average viewing time in winter is different from the average viewing time in summer.
+- Alternative Hypothesis (H₁): The average viewing time in winter is different from the average viewing time in summer.